 Modular construction is an innovative and sustainable method of large-scale building, capable of delivering better results in less time, for less money.
-The process differs significantly from traditional construction, which might leave some developers curious about what it actually entails.
+The modular construction process differs significantly from traditional construction, which might leave some developers curious about what it actually entails.

 This explainer breaks down the journey of a modular building, from idea to finished project.

-As the name suggests, the pre-construction stage of the modular process encompasses everything taking place before the steel is cut and machinery hums.
+As the name suggests, the pre-construction stage of the modular construction process encompasses everything taking place before the steel is cut and machinery hums.
 It’s when the initial concept is formulated, and all design decisions and preparations are made.
 This includes central decisions, such as size and layout, right down to specific finishes, such as appliances and cabinetry.

 At this stage, it's important that the owner or developer has fully committed to building modularly, as deciding to do so later in the process will require expensive design changes.
-This stage also includes obtaining any necessary building permits.
+This modular stage also includes obtaining any necessary building permits.

 Deluxe Modular’s team of experts can assist you in every aspect of the pre-construction stage.